 Finding Time for YOU!

 For some, a simple splurge of a latte and coffee on a drive to work may make them feel pampered.
 For others, it may be a mani-pedi, a massage, or a haircut/style.
-Still others may need to get away in the evening or on a weekend, alone or with a friend/spouse.
+Still, others may need to get away in the evening or on a weekend, alone or with a friend/spouse.
 Other ideas may be reading a book or watching a favorite movie with a big bowl of popcorn that they don’t have to share.
-Or taking an early morning run or practicing yoga before the kids get up, or after they go to bed.
+Or take an early morning run or practicing yoga before the kids get up, or after they go to bed.
 Bubble baths, treadmills, or church activities.
 Every person is different and requires different things to relax and feel normal again.
 YOU DO YOU!
 It is going to be hard to make it happen, but you cannot adequately care for others until you take care of yourself.

 This article emphasizes rest when they refer to the fact that “the great thinker [Thomas] Aquinas spoke on the appropriateness of rest, even giving his inimitable Thomistic ‘thumbs up’ to ‘sports’ and ‘entertainments.’
 Of course, in the Middle Ages, St. Thomas wasn’t speaking of the NFL or ESPN.
 But even then, there was the question of whether or not it was OK for Christians to play games or do things just for pure fun.